 Have you ever wondered what kind of voices powerful women have?
 While a recent study revealed that many male CEOs tend to possess deeper tones, does the same apply to empowered females?
-Do they also strive for a deep bass like James Earl Jones or is something else at play here?
+Do they also strive for a deep bass like James Earl Jones, or is something else at play here?

 “Women leaders stand out on another measure—the amount of “vocal energy,” or variations in loudness, they use to drive home their points, the study shows.
 An energetic voice comes across to listeners as authentic, inspiring trust, says Carrie Goldberger, a research analyst with Quantified Impressions.
 And vocal energy is easily controlled by the speaker, providing ambitious people with a ready tool for advancement.

 “Researchers define vocal energy as variations in loudness, amplitude, or intensity of a speaker’s voice.
-A speaker who shifts often from loud to soft tones tends to capture listeners’ interest and to come across as more passionate than one who speaks in a monotone.”
+A speaker who often shifts from loud to soft tones tends to capture listeners’ interest and to come across as more passionate than one who speaks in a monotone.”

 When you are self-assured, your voice radiates with power and conviction.
 Just listen to Sheryl Sandberg during our Office Hours event – each word carries an extra emphasis and strength of delivery.
-Conversely, when we experience a lack of confidence or nervousness in ourselves, it will be reflected in the tone of our words; making this a common challenge many women have to tackle on their journey toward success.
+Conversely, when we experience a lack of confidence or nervousness in ourselves, it will be reflected in the tone of our words, making this a common challenge many women have to tackle on their journey toward success.

 Kimberly Friedmutter, a Neuro-linguistics expert, has defined the girly voice as an effective tool for communicating with one’s brain.
 As she puts it:

-“When a woman, generally small in stature (or wants to be) uses a baby-esque voice, she seriously diminishes her chances of career success!
+“When a woman, generally small in stature (or wants to be), uses a baby-esque voice, she seriously diminishes her chances of career success!
 Subconsciously, this is her plan.
-One hundred percent of the time, when I delve deeper, I find that these particular women don’t REALLY want to be in business, they really want to experience vulnerability with a man and her voice is her vehicle.
+One hundred percent of the time, when I delve deeper, I find that these particular women don’t REALLY want to be in business.
+They really want to experience vulnerability with a man, and her voice is her vehicle.
 ‘Baby talk worked with daddy; it’ll work with hubby.’
-The problem is that one is heard as fake, phony, disconnected, etc… as opposed to the desired result of being vulnerable, delicate, dainty, and feminine.
+The problem is that one is heard as fake, phony, disconnected, etc.… as opposed to the desired result of being vulnerable, delicate, dainty, and feminine.
 It’s a societal ‘miss’ and generally backfires.